 If you are interested in participating or developing a separate networking event, please contact Page Sorensen.

 RAP: Resource Allocation Program

-The RAP Spring 2017 Cycle is in the proposal review phase!
+The RAP Spring 2017 Cycle - competition is completed!

 LSP: Limited Submission Program